- Sustainability Initiatives

 The Plan provides contextual and background information about GHG emissions in Charlottesville and identifies emissions reduction strategies for both community activities and municipal operations.
 More specifics are addressed within each area, including buildings and energy, transportation, and waste, among others.
 Each section presents strategies to guide the focus of actions as well as key actions to be taken within the next 3 to 5 years to keep Charlottesville on the path to our emissions reduction goals.

-Developing a Climate Action Plan (CAP)
+View Charlottesville's Climate Action Plan (PDF)

 August 2022 Events